Robust Cross-View Gait Recognition with Evidence: A Discriminant Gait GAN (DiGGAN) Approach: Abstract

 \section{Abstract}

-Gait is an important biometric trait for surveillance and forensic applications, which can be used to identify individuals at a large distance through CCTV cameras.
-However, it is very difficult to develop robust automated gait recognition systems, since gait may be affected by many covariate factors such as clothing, walking surface, walking speed, camera view angle, etc. Out of them, large view angle was deemed as the most challenging factor since it may alter the overall gait appearance substantially.
-Recently, some deep learning approaches (such as CNNs) have been employed to extract view-invariant features, and achieved encouraging results on small data sets.
-However, they do not scale well to large dataset, and the performance decreases significantly w.r.t. number of subjects, which is impractical to large-scale surveillance applications.
-To address this issue, in this work we propose a Discriminant Gait Generative Adversarial Network (DiGGAN) framework, which not only can learn view-invariant gait features for cross-view gait recognition tasks, but also can be used to reconstruct the gait templates in all views --- serving as important evidences for forensic applications.
-We evaluated our DiGGAN framework on the world's largest multi-view OU-MVLP dataset (which includes more than 10000 subjects), and our method outperforms state-of-the-art algorithms significantly on various cross-view gait identification scenarios (e.g., cooperative/uncooperative mode).
-Our DiGGAN framework also has the best results on the popular CASIA-B dataset, and it shows great generalisation capability across different datasets.
+Gait as a biometric trait has attracted much attention in many security and privacy applications such as identity recognition and authentication, during the last few decades.
+Because of its nature as a long-distance biometric trait, gait can be easily collected and used to identify individuals non-intrusively through CCTV cameras.
+However, it is very difficult to develop robust automated gait recognition systems, since gait may be affected by many covariate factors such as clothing, walking speed, camera view angle \emph{etc}.
+Out of them, large view angle changes has been deemed as the most challenging factor as it can alter the overall gait appearance substantially.
+Existing works on gait recognition are far from enough to provide satisfying performances because of such view changes.
+Furthermore, very few works have considered evidences --- the demonstrable information revealing the reliabilities of decisions, which are regarded as important demands in machine learning based recognition/authentication applications.
+To address these issues, in this paper we propose a Discriminant Gait Generative Adversarial Network, namely DiGGAN, which can effectively extract view-invariant features for cross-view gait recognition; and more importantly, to transfer gait images to different views -- serving as evidences and showing how the decisions have been made.
+Quantitative experiments have been conducted on the two most popular cross-view gait datasets, the OU-MVLP and CASIA-B, where the proposed DiGGAN has outperformed state-of-the-art methods.
+Qualitative analysis has also been provided and demonstrates the proposed DiGGAN's capability in providing evidences.